JohriLab/Bvalcalc/docs/source/introduction/generate_params.rst

 These are example parameters for your convenience and should be tailored to your population of interest where appropriate.

-To learn more about what the parameters represent and how to optimize them for your analysis see the guide [Tailoring Parameters].
+To learn more about what the parameters represent and how to optimize them for your analysis see the guide see :doc:`Tailoring Parameters <../guides/params>`.

 Example
 --------